 I have been told that other agents sometimes ask for more commission in an offer than what is being offered on MLS®.
 Is this true?

-A buyer's agent, with the instruction from their buyer client, can ask for more commission along with an offer, so that the buyer can fulfill their contractual obligation for commissions in a buyer brokerage/representative agreement.
+A buyer's agent, with the consent of a buyer, can ask for more commission with an offer, so that the buyer can fulfill their contractual obligation for commissions in a buyer brokerage agreement.
 As the seller, it is up to you, how to decide to handle this request.
-Many sellers simply decline the request as they are not party to any other contracts for commissions, however in certain circumstances, and if the offer is impressive, a seller may decide it is in their best interest to pay some or all of the extra commission request(ex.
+Many sellers simply decline the request as they are not party to any other contracts for commissions, however in certain circumstances, and if the offer is right, a seller may decide it is in their best interest to pay some or all of the extra commission request(ex.
 Seller is really happy with the offer).
-Even in those situations, our sellers save a great deal of money as Great Rate Realty will never increase the listing side of the fees!
+Even in those situations, our sellers save a great deal of money as Great Rate Realty will never increase the listing side of the fees.